-A quick list I put together for students and product people coming into the place I've been the past year and a half to help articulate what a product strategist does vs. a brand strategist.
-Although there is cross over, I see product strategists as people who concern themselves with the creation of the product AND the marketing / communications of the product (providing why, what and how context to customers).
+A checklist I put together for students and as well as people coming into the place I've been the past year and a half to help articulate what a product strategist should be thinking about from day to day.

 1. What’s important vs. what’s urgent.

 Making sure to build features that provide the most value for the platform overall.
 There will sometimes be things that are urgent (bug fixes) or something a client asks for that just needs to get done.
 But make sure you are focused on building things that will be important for your product and all your customers.